Department of Foreign Languages and Literature

 Focus:

-BA in Primary German Teacher Training
+BA in Primary Teacher Training

 Primary school, age 6-12